This Day In Music: July 30

 July 30, 1930 ~ Guitarist Tommy Tedesco, full name Thomas Joseph Tedesco, born in Niagara Falls, New York, USA ~ Member of the loose collective the Wrecking Crew consisting of first call session musicians.
 Has worked on numerous soundtracks and pop rock recordings in the 1960s and 1970s, his credits running in the thousands.
 Notable credits include the Beach Boys, the Mamas & the Papas, the Everly Brothers, Barbra Streisand, Jan & Dean, the 5th Dimension, Elvis Presley, Sam Cooke, Ella Fitzgerald, Frank Zappa, Cher, Nancy Sinatra, Wayne Newton, and others.
 As a solo artist has recorded close to a dozen albums, mostly consisting of instrumental jazz guitar.
 Retired from music in 1992, following a stroke that left him partially paralyzed ~ Tedesco passed away in 1997

 July 30, 1923 ~ Kalman Felberbaum, commonly known as operatic bass singer Carlos Feller born in Zloczow, Poland ~ Closely associated with the Cologne Opera.
 Best known for comedic supporting roles, notably his signature role as Don Alfonso in the Wolfgang Amadeus Mozart-penned Cosi Fan Tutte.
-Has also worked with the Teatro Colón, the Frankfurt Opera, the Opernhaus Klei, the Bavarian State Opera, and others ~ Felberbaum passed away in 2018
+Has also worked with the Teatro Colón, the Frankfurt Opera, the Opernhaus Klei, and the Bavarian State Opera ~ Felberbaum passed away in 2018

 July 30, 1923 ~ Jazz drummer Roy Porter born in Walsenburg, Colorado, USA ~ Worked with Milt Larkin, Teddy Bunn, Howard McGhee, Charlie Parker (including on seminal recordings A Night In Tunesia, Yardbird Suite, and Ornithology), Dexter Gordon, Wardell Gray, Teddy Edwards, Hampton Hawes, Sonny Criss, Art Farmer, Jimmy Knepper, and Eric Dolphy ~ Porter passed away in 1998